nypublicradio/unettest/docs/blog/unettest.md

 ## An NGINX Corner Case

 The strange symptom I observed was that my Microservice was getting requests that look like `$microservice/new/api/update?value=$1`.
-Ummm what?
-NGINX is supposed to uhh INTERPOLATE those money variables??
+What?
+NGINX is supposed to INTERPOLATE the money variables??
 I should be getting `?value=mycrazyvalue` not `?value=$1`.
-And even stranger, I found that if I swapped the mirror, it worked.
+Even stranger, I found that if I swapped the mirror, it worked.

-That is, if I mirror a -> b, my values are not parsed.
-But if I mirrored b -> a, it would successfully parse the route.
-This is weird.
-But if I wanted to verify that a -> b worked or did not, it would be a 15 minute deployment's wait to learn the answer.
+That is, when mirroring a -> b, the values do not get parsed.
+Mirroring b -> a would successfully parse the route.
+Weird.
+However, if I wanted to verify that x -> y worked or did not work, it would be a 15 minute deployment's wait to learn the answer.

 I wondered, if a -> b has a working `$request_uri` and broken `$1`, does b -> a